Beste. Barranco campsite tents among the clouds with Uhuru Peak showing through, Kilimanjaro

 Unless tour operators and climbers trek and camp in sustainable ways, the beauty and ecosystems of Kilimanjaro won't maintain their integrity for long.
 (Leave No Trace has an important set of principles you can read to learn how to be a responsible trekker.)

-With this mind, we encourage you to find out if the Kilimanjaro tour operators you're considering have a decent approach to sustainable trekking (or any approach to it at all!).
+With this in mind, we encourage you to find out if the Kilimanjaro tour operators you're considering have a decent approach to sustainable trekking (or any approach to it at all!).

 Kilimanjaro mountain crew group photo with FA flag